 1. INTRODUCTION

 Groundnut (Arachis hypogaea L.) is an annual legume crop, also known as peanut, earthnut, monkey-nut and goobers belonging to the family Fabaceae (Nordern et al., 1982).
-Groundnut is a cash crop providing income and livelihoods to the farmer.
-It also contributes to nutrition of farm families through consumption of energy- and protein-rich groundnut kernels and provides nutritious fodder (haulms) to livestock.
-Thus groundnut cultivation contributes to the sustainability to mixed crop-livestock production systems, the most predominant system of the semi-arid areas.
-The groundnut cultivation is often subjected to significant yield losses annually due to biotic and abiotic stresses and are the major limiting factors for attaining high productivity in India.
-Among the several factor responsible for low productivity in groundnut, the biggest threat to groundnut cultivation is the vulnerable and wide spread attacking by insect pests and diseases.
-More than 100 species of insect and mites are known to attack groundnut.
+Groundnut is a cash crop providing income and livelihoods to the farmers.
+It also contributes to the nutrition of farm families as groundnut kernels are is energy- and protein-rich.
+Groundnut is also a nutritious fodder (haulms) to livestock.
+Thus, groundnut cultivation contributes to the sustainability of mixed crop-livestock production systems, the most predominant system of the semi-arid areas.
+The groundnut cultivation is often subjected to significant yield losses annually, due to biotic and abiotic stresses which are considered as the major limiting factors for attaining high productivity in India.
+Among the several factors responsible for low productivity in groundnut, the biggest threat to groundnut cultivation is the vulnerablility to thewide spread attacks caused by insect pests and diseases.
+More than 100 species of insects and mites are known to attack groundnut.
 The avoidable yield loss due to major insect pests of groundnut was recorded to the tune of 48.57 per cent in pod and 42.11 percent in fodder (Dabhade et al., 2012).
-Among the pests attacking groundnut jassids, thrips, Spodoptera litura Fab. and the leaf miner Aproaerema modicella Deventer are more potential in India.
-Reduced pod yields can be attributed to many biotic stresses, including soil borne and foliar diseases (Vineela et al., 2018).
+Among the insect pests attacking groundnut in India, jassids, thrips, Spodoptera litura Fab. and the leaf miner Aproaerema modicella Deventer are recorded as most damaging.
+Reduced pod yields can also be attributed to many diseases, including soil borne and foliar diseases (Vineela et al., 2018).
 All crop growing areas are experiencing severe damage from fungal diseases such collar rot (Aspergillus niger), stem rot (Sclerotium rolfsii), and root rot (Rhizoctonia solani) (Jadon et al., 2015).
 The two most common soil-borne diseases that cause considerable crop losses each year are collar rot and stem rot.
 Among the foliar diseases, leaf spots, rust, and rosette cause substantial losses in yield.
 In order to overcome this problem of pest and disease infestation, the present investigation was undertaken to evaluate bio-intensive and chemical intensive modules for management of major insect-pests and diseases in groundnut.

 2. MATERIALS AND METHODS

-The field trial, evaluation of bio-intensive and chemical intensive modules for management of major insect- pests and diseases in Groundnut was conducted at the Experiential Farm of Oilseeds Research Station, Jalgaon during Kharif , 2021-22 and 2022-23.
+The field evaluations of bio-intensive and chemical intensive modules for management of major insect- pests and diseases in groundnut was conducted at the Experiential Farm of Oilseeds Research Station, Jalgaon during Kharif , 2021-22 and 2022-23.
 The Groundnut var.
 JL-501, was used for sowing at 30 x 10 cm spacing.
 The area of each plot was 500 m2.
-The experimental design used for this trial was Student - T test with fifteen replications (each quadrat).
-The incidence of collar rot and stem rot was recorded by Percent Diseases Incidence .
-Severity of fungal foliar disease viz., late leaf spot was recorded based on the standard 9 point scale (Subrahmanyam et al., 1995).
+The experimental design used for this trial was Student - T test with fifteen replications (quadrat sampling).
+The incidence of collar rot and stem rot was recorded by Percent Diseases Incidence (PDI).
+Severity of fungal foliar disease viz., late leaf spot (LLS) was recorded based on the standard 9 point scale (Subrahmanyam et al., 1995).
 Numbers of Jassids on three compound leaves (upper, middle and lower) per plant were recorded from selected plants from each of the five plants as per the method suggested by Yeotiker et al., (2015).
 The observations of Spodoptera litura larvae were recorded on five randomly selected plants.
 The pod and haulm yield were also recorded after harvest.
 The statistical data was analyzed as per the procedure of Gomez and Gomez (1984).

 The modules were